 The guidance on Section 9 (Category B) of this form may also be applicable.

 Other [Please specify.
 E.g. Will project research outputs be open access?
 This is the case where research outputs will be made open access and should be accompanied by appropriate documentation.
 It is normally assumed that copyright of project outputs is owned by the supervising institution.
-However, this depends on the consortium agreement drawn up by the EMTTI partners.
-It may vary from university to university.

 Any other issues may be raised by the student or supervisor in this section.